 In this short video of just over 7 minutes you will find a lot of information on all the things you could find tasting wine.

 Women should drink red wine in moderation

 Women benefit from drinking a small amount of red wine, as it could reduce various cancers, reduce the risk of developing type 2 diabetes, and seems to have a reducing effect on dementia and depression.
-I myself know by experience, having a good evening meal I can drink 2 glasses of good red wine.
+I myself know from experience, having a good evening meal, I can drink 2 glasses of good red wine.